-The claim frequency relativity for each combination of premium class and accident year is modelled using ten years of experience to 30 June 2021 (excluding the COVID-19 impacted Jun-20 quarter), down weighting observations in the oldest two years.
+The claim frequency relativity for each combination of premium class and accident year is modelled using ten years of experience to 30 June 2022 (excluding the COVID-19 impacted Jun-20 and Sep-21 quarters), down weighting observations in the oldest two years.
 Where supported by experience, we allow for trends in the relativity.

 A procedure parallel to that for claim frequency relativities was used for estimation of claim size relativities.
-We use the ten years of experience to 30 June 2019, down weighting observations in the oldest two years.
+We use the ten years of experience to 30 June 2020 (excluding the COVID-19 impacted Jun-20 quarter), down weighting observations in the oldest two years.
 More recent incurred cost estimates may not be reliable because claimants' medical conditions may not be stable yet which makes estimation of future costs uncertain.